 Building an inclusive community to help keep kids in schools

-CBM Australia’s Community Based Inclusive Development (CBID) projects are changing lives in Ethiopia.
-Through targeted awareness raising activities, building of strong referral networks and changing attitudes towards health in rural areas of the country, hundreds of children and adults have been enabled to continue their education and livelihood activities, ensuring their ongoing quality of life.
+CBM Australia’s Community Based Inclusive Development (CBID) projects changed lives in Ethiopia.
+Through targeted awareness raising activities, building of strong referral networks and changing attitudes towards health in rural areas of the country, hundreds of children and adults were enabled to continue their education and livelihood activities, ensuring their ongoing quality of life.

 By removing the stigma that Tinsaye and her mother felt due to lack of understanding, Tinsaye was able to attend school.
 Without access to education, Tinsaye’s future would look very different with limited opportunities.
-Tinsaye’s mother acknowledge this point, thanking CBM and the project for the support and sharing her regret that lack of understanding of both herself and the wider community could impact so negatively on people with disabilities and their opportunities.
+Tinsaye’s mother acknowledged this point, thanked CBM and the project for the support and shared her regret that lack of understanding of both herself and the wider community could impact so negatively on people with disabilities and their opportunities.

 CBM acknowledges the support of the Australian Government through the Australian NGO Cooperation Program (ANCP).

 Back to Stories